 Shelton Public Schools Search Complete Access the Members area of www.nrcsa.net anytime.

-Login: member Password: learning

-NRCSA Updates

-NRCSA SPRING CONFERENCE

-Despite Mother Nature not cooperating with us, the 2025 NRCSA Spring Conference has to be considered a success!!
-The conference was held at the Younes Conference Center North in Kearney on March 20 & 21.
-The featured speakers were Joe Sanfelippo, Commissioner of Education Dr. Brian Maher, and Darin Boysen (Nebraska Coaches Association).

-JOE SANFELIPPO

-DR. BRIAN MAHER

-One of the highlights of the NRCSA Spring Conference is the recognition of outstanding personnel in our member schools and ESUs.
-This year's recipients were:

-- OUTSTANDING ELEMENTARY TEACHER: Kari Schroeder, Syracuse-Dunbar-Avoca - OUTSTANDING SECONDARY TEACHER: Kimberly Bender, Humphrey - OUTSTANDING MUSIC TEACHER: Kim Hammer, Weeping Water - OUTSTANDING ESU STAFF MEMBER: Scott Jones, ESU 16 - OUTSTANDING CLASSIFIED STAFF MEMBER: Juli Klingelhoefer, Amherst - OUTSTANDING PRINCIPAL: Keri Homan, Crawford - OUTSTANDING BOARD OF EDUCATION MEMBER: Mike Stracke, Stuart - OUTSTANDING SUPERINTENDENT: Dale Hafer, Ainsworth

-NRCSA Leadership

-Dr. Heather Nebesniak, President.
-Ord Public Schools

-Mark Lenihan, Past President.
-Wayne Community Schools

-Chris Kuncl, Pres-Elect.
-Mullen Public Schools

-Chris Prososki, Secretary.
-Southern School District # 1

-District Representatives:
+Login: member Password: learning NRCSA Updates This current week is Teacher Apprciation Week.
+We have all been positively impacted by at least one teacher in our lives.
+As I challenged those at the NRCSA Spring Conference, I will challenge all who are reading this to contact two people: (1) at least one teacher who made a positive difference in YOUR life, and (2) at least one teacher in your current district who is making a positive difference in the lives of kids in your district.
+I challenge you to tell those teachers "thank you" and to tell them what exactly they did or are doing to make a positive difference.
+Our teachers need to hear this now more than ever.
+We have several leadership positions that needed to be filled for the 2025-26 school year.
+Some positions are elected, while some committee positions are appointed.
+Positions that were filled via elections: PRESIDENT-ELECT Stephanie Kaczor of Riverside was chosen as the President-Elect.
+SECRETARY Jeremy Braden of Doniphan-Trumbull was elected as Secretary to the Executive Committee.
+SOUTHEAST DISTRICT REPRESENTATIVE Andy Havelka of Freeman was elected as the Southeast District Representative to the Executive Committee..
+WEST DISTRICT REPRESENTATIVE Ginger Meyer, of Chadron was elected as the West District Representative to the Executive Committee.
+We will also be filling vacancies that come about in the Legislative Committee, Scholarship and Recognition Committee, Closing the Achievement Gap Committee, and Rural Teacher Committee.
+If you are interested in specific positions, please contact Jack Moles.
+NRCSA SPRING CONFERENCE We continue to celebrate the recipients of the NRCSA "Outstanding Awards" who were recognized at the NRCSA Spring Conference.
+They were: - OUTSTANDING ELEMENTARY TEACHER: Kari Schroeder, Syracuse-Dunbar-Avoca - OUTSTANDING SECONDARY TEACHER: Kimberly Bender, Humphrey - OUTSTANDING MUSIC TEACHER: Kim Hammer, Weeping Water - OUTSTANDING ESU STAFF MEMBER: Scott Jones, ESU 16 - OUTSTANDING CLASSIFIED STAFF MEMBER: Juli Klingelhoefer, Amherst NRCSA Leadership Dr. Heather Nebesniak, President.
+Ord Public Schools Mark Lenihan, Past President.
+Wayne Community Schools Chris Kuncl, Pres-Elect.
+Mullen Public Schools Chris Prososki, Secretary.
+Southern School District # 1 District Representatives:

 Eugene Hanks, West Crawford Public Schools

 Dale Hafer, North Central Ainsworth Community Schools

 Daryl Schrunk, Northeast Randolph Public Schools

 Paul Sheffield, Southeast Exeter-Milligan Public Schools

 Jon Davis, South Central Alma Public Schools

-Jane Davis, Southwest Hershey Public Schools
+Jane Davis, Southwest Hershev Public Schools

 Executive Director:

-Jack Moles
+Jack Moles Lobbyists:

-Lobbyists:

-Jon Edwards Scott Moore Russell Westerhold

-Legislative Co- Chairs:
+Jon Edwards Scott Moore Russell Westerhold Legislative Co- Chairs:

 Dr. Jason Dolliver Pender Public Schools

 Bryce Jorgenson Southern Valley Schools

 Scholarship & Recognition Co Chairs: